Caia-Tech/the-burden/README.md

+Yea i laugh and joke but at the end of the day none of this is funny.
+Oct 15 - violated in state court. let the record speak for itself. y'all know my state case.
+Greer presided today.
+REVIEW IT OBJECTIVELY. not over-ly documenting it here. he is a fragment not worth my time.

 This repository documents civil rights abuse from state and federal actors, alleged by Marvin Tutt.

 https://gitforensics.org is a social transparency guide for evidence proliferation in the AI/digital age.
 Designed to help pro se litigants and supplement FOIA requests